 Most of the struggles that recruiters and HR managers encounter can be attributed to how things are done in the recruitment process.
-From poorly crafted job posts to lack of communication about job applications, there are several employer mistakes that might deter candidates from considering your business or company.
+From poorly crafted job posts to lack of communication about job applications, several employer mistakes might deter candidates from considering your business or company.
 There is more to hiring new talent than just reviewing resumes and conducting interviews.
-Over the years, the recruitment paradigm has shifted into a candidate-driven market that challenges employers to optimize their recruiting strategy.
+Over the years, the recruitment paradigm has shifted into a candidate-driven market that challenges employers to optimize their recruiting strategies.

 According to the 2019 Global Talent Trends Report presented by LinkedIn, these four hiring trends may go a long way in transforming the recruitment process: soft skills, work flexibility, anti-harassment practices, and pay transparency.
-It is highly likely that your hiring process needs some fine-tuning to keep up with these recruitment trends.
+Your hiring process likely needs some fine-tuning to keep up with these recruitment trends.
 You may start by simplifying your job application and narrowing it down to a reasonable length.
 Also, improving employer response time is vital to avoid application abandonment and establish smooth communication with potential recruits.
-Strategic employers should be willing to optimize and streamline their recruitment process to increase efficiency, productivity, and competitiveness of their business or company in this candidate-driven market.
+Strategic employers should be willing to optimize and streamline their recruitment process to increase the efficiency, productivity, and competitiveness of their business or company in this candidate-driven market.

 Source on Social Media